We finance 1-4 unit investment properties, multi-family, mixed use, and commercial properties located in eastern Pennsylvania and western New Jersey.

 LOAN TO VALUE

-Maximum LTV = 65% based on the After Rehab Value (ARV).
+Maximum LTV of 65% based on the After Rehab Value (ARV) for rehab projects.

 LENDING PROGRAMS AVAILABLE FOR

 Longer terms may be available upon request up to 36 months.

 Finance purchase and/or rehab

 Extensions beyond the initial term may be granted for an additional fee.

 · Appraisal fee – $400-$450, depending on property

 · Inspection fee – $150 per inspection for rehab projects